mourra950/mourra950/README.md

 Game , Web and Designer
 -----------------------

-I am third-year Computer Engineering Student at Ain shams University computer graphics major.
-From an early age, I fell in love with video games and SFX effects in animations and movies.
-So I decided to embark on my odyssey and started learning everything hoping that it will help me to achieve my dream one day which is creating my own game.
-Currently learning Threejs and React-fiber to create 3D web experiences.
+I am Senior 2 Computer Engineering Student at Ain shams University computer graphics major.
+Currently contributing on threejs while developing an automated machine learning workflow that can be integrated to Carla Simulator with Siemens EDA

 * 🌍  I'm based in Egypt,Cairo
 * 🖥️  See my portfolio at [The amazing portfolio](http://mourra950.github.io/Portofolio/)